top of page

 -Small electrical appliances: hair dryers, food processors, blenders, toasters

--Sewing: torn pockets, undone seams, missing buttons, hems, and other minor repairs on sweaters, shirts, dresses, jeans, etc. Please note: Clothes must be washed beforehand out of respect for our sewing volunteers!
+Minor repairs on sweaters, shirts, dresses, jeans, etc. Please note, clothes must be washed beforehand out of respect for the volunteer seamstresses!

 -Bicycles